missionwired/als_lightbox/README.md

 `data-testMode`         | Boolean.
 Activate test mode by setting a value of `true`.
 Lightbox will show on every page load.
 Set to `false` or remove data-attribute to disable.

 ## Release Notes

+### v2.1 - "Where Did It All Go Wrong?" - 2018-11-28
+- Implemented a blacklist filter to allow us to list URLs with a string to prevent the lightbox from displaying (i.e. prevent the lightbox from displaying on the privacy page with "privacy" in the URL)

 ### v2.0 - "October" - 2015-12-15